 - 1. The intent of the student-good faith or malicious - 2.
 The extent of information/ individuals impacted - 3.
 Any history of HIPAA violations from the student - 4.
-The student's honesty about the situation finals week, staying late, weekends, etc.) before grades are due for that course.
+The student's honesty about the situation

 Subject: HIPAA Violation Remediation/ Consequences

 HIPAA violation consequences are listed below and will depend on the determination of the four points listed above, as well as any other mitigating factors.